jae-ventures/jae-ventures.github.io/_posts/2025-09-19-more-than-ev-manufacturing-hype.md

 ## When the Ribbon-Cutting Ends, the Real Work Begins

 You've probably seen the headlines: "State X Lands $5 Billion EV Plant!" or "Major Automaker Brings 10,000 Jobs to Region Y!"
-These announcements are exciting—they represent serious commitment to electrification and create good-paying jobs.
-But here's what often gets lost in the celebration: manufacturing plants don't automatically create the charging infrastructure your residents actually need.
+These announcements are exciting!
+They represent serious commitment to electrification and create good-paying jobs.
+But I feel there's a point that often gets lost in the celebration.
+These investments in EV manufacturing are vastly important, but they don't automatically create or guarantee the charging infrastructure the nearby residents who will likely buy these vehicles actually need.

-Think about it this way: having a Ford plant in your state doesn't mean you have gas stations on every corner.
+Internal combustion vehicles went through a similar period in their mass adoption.
+Having a Ford plant in your state didn't mean you were guaranteed convenient gas station nearby.
+There was separate innovation and investment in this infrastructure, of course supported by automakers like Ford.
 The same logic applies to EV manufacturing.
-A Hyundai or Rivian facility might signal that EVs are the future, but without strategic charging infrastructure, that future remains frustratingly out of reach for everyday drivers.
+A Hyundai, Rivian, or Scout Motors facility might signal that EVs are the future, but without strategic charging infrastructure, that future remains frustratingly out of reach for everyday drivers.

-In our [previous posts](https://jordanventures.tech/blog/2025/getting-started-with-city-ev-infrastructure/), we covered how to get started with Phase 1 charging infrastructure and [building community support](https://jordanventures.tech/blog/2025/building-community-support-for-ev-charging-infrastructure/) for your projects.
-Now let's examine how four regions successfully moved beyond the manufacturing announcement stage to build comprehensive charging networks that actually work for people.
+In our previous posts, we covered [how to get started with Phase 1 charging infrastructure](https://jordanventures.tech/blog/2025/getting-started-with-city-ev-infrastructure/) and [building community support](https://jordanventures.tech/blog/2025/building-community-support-for-ev-charging-infrastructure/) for your projects.
+We'll now examine how four regions successfully spearheaded significant investment in EV manufacturing and announcements while also developing comprehensive charging networks that actually work for people.

+## TL;DR
+- one-liner key takeaway for Colorado
+- one-liner key takeaway for Northern New Jersey
+- one-liner key takeaway for North Carolina
+- one-liner key takeaway for Georgia
+- one-liner key takeaway covering commonalities in each regions approach
+- one-liner key takeaway covering conclusion

 ## Four Models That Get It Right

-Each region took a different path, but all understood a crucial truth: strategic infrastructure investment is what converts manufacturing momentum into actual EV adoption.
+Each region took a different path, but all understood the significance of strategic infrastructure investment, converting manufacturing investment momentum into actual EV adoption.
 Their experiences offer practical lessons for any city ready to build charging networks that serve real communities.

 ---